Professor of Law

 After law school, Professor Atuahene was in South Africa as a Fulbright Scholar.
 She served as a judicial clerk at the Constitutional Court of South Africa, working for Justices Madala and Ngcobo.
 She then practiced as an associate at Cleary, Gottlieb, Steen & Hamilton in New York, where she focused on sovereign debt and real estate transactions.

 Professor Atuahene joined the IIT Chicago-Kent faculty in 2005.
 She teaches Law, Policy and International Development; Property; and International Business Transactions.
 In 2007 she was selected to become a Faculty Fellow at the American Bar Foundation, which is a socio-legal think tank based in Chicago), and in 2016 she was promoted to Research Professor.

 Broadly, Professor Atuahene's research deals with the confiscation and restitution of property.
 In 2008 she won the Council on Foreign Relations International Affairs Fellowship and worked with the South African Director General of Land Affairs and his staff.
 Her most recent book, We Want What's Ours: Learning from South Africa's Land Restitution Program, which is based on 150 interviews she conducted of program beneficiaries.
 She is also directing and producing a documentary film about one family's struggle to reclaim their land.
-Professor Atuahene won the Law and Public Affairs Fellowship and will be a visiting assistant professor at Princeton University for the 2011-12 academic year.
+Professor Atuahene won the Law and Public Affairs Fellowship and was a visiting assistant professor at Princeton University for the 2011-12 academic year.
 Most recently, she won a National Science Foundation Grant for her new book project about squatters in Detroit.